skamalj/sensorstatusGCP/Readme.md

 ```

 ## Note
 >> psycopg2 postgresql library does not work straight away with dataflow, as it need OS level packages to be installed as a dependency.
-This will need custom ima0ge to work with, hence pg8000 was used which is native python.
+This will need custom image to work with, hence pg8000 was used which is native python.